Fitness Trainer Chanel DeLisser Wears Tight Orange Booty Shorts In New Workout Videos

 For the fourth and fifth clips, Chanel sat on her couch and performed lifts with her makeshift weights.
 She balanced on one leg and lifted the gallons above her head and then brought them back down for the sixth clip.
 Finally, in the last video, Chanel bent forward at the waist and lifted her water jugs up and down.

 Chanel’s 655,000 followers were excited to see the fitness model in action.
 Within two hours of going live, her post amassed over 2,300 likes.
 Fans quickly flocked to her comments section to cheer her on and show support.
-Several people were excited to try Chanel’s workout routines from the comfort of their own homes.
+Several people were excited to try the workout routines from the comfort of their own homes.

 Many of them were also happy to hear that Chanel is hosting a live 30-minute workout session tomorrow, which she advertised in her post, along with her home workout program.